MarcoSamir99/Pictures-Search-With-React/README.md

 # Pictures-Search-With-React
-Search for images and fetch it from Unsplash using React and
+ App for searching for images and fetch it from Unsplash using React, Axios, JavaScript & CSS.

 ![](screenshots/1.png)
 ![](screenshots/2.png)